"Go find Susie!"

 It took a bit to acclimate to the heavy traffic and noisy streets.

-We saw a park up ahead and decided to park nearby.
-We found a parking spot and got out to stretch our legs after the long trip.
+We saw a green space up ahead and decided to park nearby.
+We got out to stretch our legs after the long trip.
 We found ourselves in a mixed black neighborhood.
 We were fascinated by the cultural mélange of Caribbean, Puerto-Rican and African people.
-The shops, the smells and the music drew us along until we heard some beautiful gospel soul music emanating from a store front church.
-Wow!
+The shops, the smells and the atmosphere drew us along.
+We heard some beautiful gospel soul music emanating from a store front church.

 we whispered.
 "OK!
 Why not?!"